pyDataVis/pyDataVis/README.md

 ## Support
 To display the manual, open the page https://pydatavis.github.io/ in your browser or use the *Help* option in the *Help* menu.

-The folder *examples* contains files for testing almost any function.
+The folder *examples*, in the source archives, contains files for testing almost any function.

 If you need more information, feel free to contact me at: palphonse@wanadoo.fr